mathbhoot/mathbhoot/README.md

 ## 💻 What I Build

 ### Interactive Learning Platforms
-Creating web-based tools and applications that allow students to:
+Creating website that allow students to:
 - Solve mathematical problems interactively
 - Visualize complex concepts through animations and simulations
 - Explore solutions with creative freedom and imagination